Davenof/fundamentaljschallenges/README.md

  <li>
    <h3>truthyOrFalsy()</h3>
    <p>
     It can be hard to keep track of what’s truthy or falsy in JavaScript.
-Write a function, <code>truthyOrFalsy()</code>, that takes in any value and returns true if that value is truthy and false if that value is falsy.
+Write a function, <code>truthyOrFalsy()</code>, that takes in any value and returns <code>true</code> if that value is truthy and <code>false</code> if that value is falsy.
    </p>
   </li>